PSAppDeployToolkit/PSAppDeployToolkit/docs/Set-ADTRegistryKey.md

 The security identifier (SID) for a user.
 Specifying this parameter will convert a HKEY_CURRENT_USER registry key to the HKEY_USERS\$SID format.

-Specify this parameter from the Invoke-ADTAllUsersRegistryChange function to read/edit HKCU registry settings for all users on the system.
+Specify this parameter from the Invoke-ADTAllUsersRegistryAction function to read/edit HKCU registry settings for all users on the system.

 ```yaml
 Type: String